quiltt/quiltt-js/README.md

 ### Testing

-This project uses Vitest for unit testing and Cypress for end-to-end testing, with comprehensive coverage reporting.
+This project uses Vitest for unit testing and Playwright for component and end-to-end testing, with comprehensive coverage reporting.

 #### Running Tests